DanielReddJones/whoisthisjoker.com/content/jokerlinks/fun.md

 This is neither a game nor a demo, but a picture.
 It is an extremely large and detailed fantasy map that I could look at for hours.
 Made in 1918 and designed by Bernard Sleigh.
 DavidRumsey.com as a whole is a pretty neat map archive site that I want more people to know about.

 [Open source Game Clones](https://osgameclones.com/) - Want gaming but hate "absolutely proprietary?" osgameclones is a pretty long list of games that have been open sourced, along with download links and repos.

+[POOM](https://freds72.itch.io/poom) - This game is a version of DOOM for the PICO-8 fantasy console.
+Its impressive, given the limitations of the PICO-8.
+The controls are odd, though.
+WASD?
+Who ever heard of WASD?
+We use ESDF in this household!
+I tried playing with the classic doom controls as well...arrow keys + ctrl to shoot.
+For some reason shoot is X instead of CTRL.
+Also the levels are vastly redesigned, so its a new game rather than a source port.

+Weird controls aside, POOM comes highly recommended by me.
+It's free, you can play it in the web browser, and its fun.
+Try it out!